apache/nifi-registry/nifi-registry-extensions/nifi-registry-aws/nifi-registry-aws-assembly/README.md

 ## NiFi Registry Configuration

-In order to use this extension, following NiFi Registry files need to be configured.
+In order to use this extension, the following NiFi Registry files need to be configured.

 ### nifi-registry.properties

+The extension dir property will be automatically configured when building with the `include-aws` profile (i.e. when not specifying -DskipAws).

+To manually specify the property when adding the AWS extensions to an existing NiFi registry, configure the following property:
 ```
 # Specify AWS extension dir
 nifi.registry.extension.dir.aws=./ext/aws/lib